SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-the-future-of-xna-the-underwritten-truths.markdown

 I don’t want to jump ship; I’m invested.
 But if my investment from here on in is going to take me no where, what’s the point?

 One last link; I wish I had found this at the start of this post as it has most of the references in it.
-Some Power Point slides from a company called Magenic which probably shouldn’t have been shared using meetup.com and probably shouldn’t be able to find it through google.com but suits me 🙂 [http://files.meetup.com/1604728/ **XNA** \_Future.pptx](http://files.meetup.com/1604728/XNA_Future.pptx)
+Some Power Point slides from a company called Magenic which probably should not have been shared using meetup.com and probably should not be able to find it through google.com but suits me 🙂 [http://files.meetup.com/1604728/ **XNA** \_Future.pptx](http://files.meetup.com/1604728/XNA_Future.pptx)

 ## @MartinCaine (Retroburn Studios blog post)